 - ‘I’m working tomorrow’

-- ‘I’m finding it hard to study with a hangover’
+- ‘No, thanks.
+Trying to study with a hangover sucks’

 Here are a few more creative ways your teenager can say no to peer pressure.